 Reinstating a driver’s license

-In order to reinstate a revoked license, a driver may need to perform several tasks.
+To reinstate a revoked license, a driver may need to perform several tasks.
 According to the Florida Department of Highway Safety and Motor Vehicles, depending on the conviction and circumstances, the driver might need to complete DUI school and remain under a supervision program.
 The DUI school enrollment typically must be done within a certain timeframe.
 The driver may also need to pay fees or even appear in court to reinstate a suspended license for a DUI charge.
 In more severe DUI cases that resulted in injury or death, the driver may never have their driver’s license reinstated.

 Auto insurance and DUIs

-All drivers are required to hold car insurance, so naturally a DUI and license suspension can affect insurance premiums, since rates are typically based on the driver and their history.
+All drivers are required to hold car insurance, so naturally, a DUI and license suspension can affect insurance premiums, since rates are typically based on the driver and their history.
 According to Esurance, a prior record of DUI convictions indicates to insurance companies that the driver has engaged in high-risk and dangerous driving behavior, and therefore will charge a higher premium.
 The precise amount will depend on the specific situation, but a past DUI conviction can cause insurance premiums to spike by hundreds of dollars.

 Certificate of Financial Responsibility

 Are you or someone you know facing a DUI charge and suspended driver’s license?
-You need an experienced attorney by your side to fight for you and build a solid defense.
+You need an experienced DUI attorney by your side to fight for you and build a solid defense.
 Call us at the offices of attorney Joseph Knape at 850-225-5563 or set up a free consultation online.